untwisted/untwisted/BOOK.md

 when using untwisted, these are sockets, threads, processes etc. It is interesting notice that handles can be seen as events and vice versa.

+### Set of events that may have just one event processed just once.

 ### Related objects

 ### Adding dynamically mappings to objects